Similarweb lets website owners connect their Google Analytics account to Similarweb and share website data. Making this connection allows you to:

 Connect your Google Analytics account from within the Similarweb platform.

-When logged in to Similarweb, connect anywhere you see the Google Analytics icon, and via the ‘Is this your website?’ prompt on the following pages: Traffic and Engagement and Website Performance.
+When logged in to Similarweb, connect anywhere you see the Google Analytics icon, and via the ‘Connect your website’ prompt on the following pages: Traffic and Engagement and Website Performance.

 Connect your Google Analytics from the Similarweb website.